At least 14 killed as Italian cable car plunges into woodland - KESQ

 At least 14 killed as Italian cable car plunges into woodland

-The number of people to die from a cable car accident in northern Italy on Sunday is now 14, officials said.
+At least 14 people have died from a cable car accident in northern Italy on Sunday, according to officials.

-A group was riding in a Stresa-Mottarone cable car — which connects the town of Stresa on Lake Maggiore with the nearby Mottarone mountain in the Piedmont region — when it plunged into a wooded area Sunday morning, according to a spokesperson for the National Alpine Speleological Rescue Corps, which is leading the rescue operation.
+A spokesperson for the National Alpine Speleological Rescue Corps, which is leading the rescue operation, said a cable snapped Sunday morning when a group was riding in a Stresa-Mottarone cable car from the Lido di Stresa piazza on Lake Maggiore to the nearby Mottarone mountain in the Piedmont region.

+The car was completing its 20-minute voyage, some 1,491 meters (4,891 feet) above sea level at the top of the mountain, when the cable broke 300 meters (984 feet) from the top of the mountain, according to Italian news agency ANSA.
+The car then crashed into a wooded area with no direct road access.

-Authorities believe there were 15 passengers riding on the cable car at the time of the crash, with officials earlier saying two children were among those who initially survived with injuries.
+Authorities believe 15 passengers were riding on the cable car at the time of the crash, including two children.

-“One of the two children transported by helicopter to Turin hospital didn’t make it.
-It is now sadly 14 the number of people who have lost their lives today,” the National Alpine Speleological Rescue Corps tweeted Sunday evening local time.
+“One of the two children transported by helicopter to Turin hospital didn’t make it,” the National Alpine Speleological Rescue Corps tweeted Sunday evening local time.

 The other child remains in a critical condition, according to the rescue group.

-Italy’s national fire brigade posted a photograph of the crash site on social media, which shows first responders surrounding the mangled cable car near broken trees and severed cables.
-A spokesperson for the fire brigade said the number of dead could rise.
+A photograph of the crash site, posted by Italy’s national fire brigade, shows first responders surrounding the mangled cable car near broken trees and severed cables.
+A spokesperson for the fire brigade said the death toll could rise.

-The accident happened when a cable snapped just as the car was completing the 20-minute voyage from the Lido di Stresa piazza on Lake Maggiore to the Mottarone station, some 1,491 meters above sea level at the top of the mountain.
-The cable broke 300 meters from the top of the mountain, according to local media ANSA.
-The car then crashed into a wooded area with no direct road access.

 “I learned with deep sorrow the news of the tragic accident of the Stresa-Mottarone cable car.
 I express the condolences on behalf of the whole government to the families of the victims, with a special thought for the children who were seriously injured and their families,” the statement read.